The Best of Both Worlds

 A senior thesis is required to graduate with Honors from the Honors College.
 We encourage students to think about the thesis as something more than just a research paper.
 It should be the opportunity to examine your passion through an academic lens.
 We've had students travel across the US, researching the meaning of success, and submitting a documentary as their thesis work.
 Others have explored art, written original music and authored novels.
 Many students gain funding specifically for the thesis, and are often able to present their work at national conferences.

 To graduate "With Honors," students must 1) take at least 45 credit hours of honors courses, or about one third of their total academic courses; 2) engage in at least one "Beyond the Classroom" experience (study abroad, internship, research, or service learning); and 3) complete a senior thesis.
 Most students in fact take significantly more honors courses than required.
 To graduate "With Honors," students must also maintain a sliding GPA, which goes from 3.0 as a freshman to 3.3 at graduation.
 (The average GPA in the Honors College last year was above 3.8.)
 Students who fail to maintain the minimum GPA or who do not make satisfactory progress toward graduating "With Honors" are placed on probation and given guidance toward improving their grades.

 The Honors College also offers its own degree, the Baccalaureus Artium et Scientiae degree, usually called the BARSC, which allows students to design their own degree and requires 69 honors credits.

-No. To apply to the Honors College, you'll need to complete a supplement application to the general application you submit through the University of South Carolina Office of Undergraduate Admissions.
+No. To apply to the Honors College, you'll need to complete a South Carolina Honors College application supplement to the general application you submit through the University of South Carolina Office of Undergraduate Admissions.